 - OpenBSD integrates cutting-edge security technology suitable for

-building firewalls and private
+building firewalls and private network

 services in a distributed environment.

-- OpenBSD benefits from strong ongoing development in many areas,
+- OpenBSD benefits from strong ongoing development in many areas, offering

-international community of programmers and end-users.
+community of developers and end users.

-- OpenBSD attempts to minimize the need for customization and
+- OpenBSD attempts to minimize the need for customization and tweaking.

-For the vast majority of users, OpenBSD "Just Works" on their
+For the vast majority of users, OpenBSD just works on their

 hardware for their application.